Kryten (Red Dwarf episode): Reception

-Originally broadcast on the British television channel BBC2 on 6 September 1988 in the 9:00 pm evening slot, the episode gained average viewing ratings, and received a mixed response from viewers.
-One reviewer stated that "the episode would be a brilliant one if Kryten weren't a little too C3PO-ish."
-The episode also received a mixed response from fans, voting it 22nd in a 1992 Red Dwarf Magazine readers' poll with 1.4% of the votes.
+The episode was originally broadcast on the British television channel BBC2 on 6 September 1988, to average viewing ratings.

+A 1992 Red Dwarf Magazine readers' poll placed it at 22nd of the then 30 episodes, with 1.4% of the votes.
 This ranked it the lowest of Series 2's episodes.

+One later reviewer stated that "the episode would be a brilliant one if Kryten weren't a little too C3PO-ish."

+Reviewing the episode for CultBox in 2017, Sophie Davies said that although the episode had not previously been a favourite of hers, she "found it hugely enjoyable", and that "Having just rewatched series one, it is noticeable that "Kryten" has a new energy and is more laugh-out-loud funny than what came before."

+The character of Kryten would return as a regular in Red Dwarf III, played by Robert Llewellyn.

 Remastering

 The remastering of Series I to III was carried out during the late 1990s.
 Changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.
 Changes specific to "Kryten" include a new ending with Kryten flying Lister's space bike off into distant space away from Red Dwarf.